utelecon/utelecon.github.io/src/pages/en/docs/byod.md

 <div style="text-align: right">
 <div>2022/1/17　Report of the Faculty and Graduate School Education Committee</div>
+<div>2023/2/13　Update of the Educational System Improvement WG</div>
 <div>2024/3/8　Update of the Educational System Improvement WG</div>
 </div>